 The Dodge Brothers Motor Car Company is Formed

 In July of 1914, the Dodge brothers incorporated as their own automobile company, calling it the Dodge Brothers Motor Car Company.
-About a month later, in August of 1914, their partnership with Ford was officially severed, ending a very tumultuous 12 year working relationship.
+About a month later, in August of 1914, they severed their partnership with Ford, ending a very tumultuous 12-year working relationship.
 However, the Dodge Brothers continued to hold onto the stock they had in the Ford Motor Company from their initial investment in 1903.
 That same year, Dodge began producing its own vehicles – the first all-steel touring cars to be mass-produced in the world - and by 1916, thanks in large part to the reputation that they had built up over the years for producing quality and dependable auto parts for other automobiles, the company had become the second highest selling automaker in the country.
-In 1916, the U.S. Army led an expedition into Mexico against Pancho Villa.
+In 1916, the US Army led an expedition into Mexico against Pancho Villa.
 Dodge Brothers vehicles were used during this campaign and garnered much acclaim for their durability.
 This also helped boost their reputation as a respected automaker.

 Death of the Dodge Brothers and Sale to Chrysler